 - Equal standing.
 Person-centered therapy is rooted in an equal client-therapist relationship—making this congruence a necessary condition for success.

-As mentioned previously, person-centered therapy is the right approach to treatment for many African-Americans because it allows them to stay in control—which is very important considering the many reservations they often have about therapy.
-“African-American clients need to know they have the right to direct their therapeutic process, as it’s not an authoritarian arrangement where the therapist is in charge,” Keisha Wells, licensed professional counselor, explains.
+As mentioned previously, person-centered therapy is the right approach to treatment for many Black individuals because it allows them to stay in control—which is very important considering the many reservations they often have about therapy.
+“Black clients need to know they have the right to direct their therapeutic process, as it’s not an authoritarian arrangement where the therapist is in charge,” Keisha Wells, licensed professional counselor, explains.
 “The client’s voice and participation in counseling is vital.”

-She goes on to suggest the following: “Therapists working with African-Americans need a solid knowledge of historical injustices and how a lack of empathy and understanding of these issues currently impact African-Americans’ lives and can impair the therapeutic relationship.
-For example, understand how African-Americans’ reluctance to seek therapy may be a form of distrust in healthcare, stemming from biased and inequitable treatment.
-Overall, being educated about the therapeutic process, as well as working with culturally-sensitive clinicians to feel safe and understood enough to be transparent, are important factors in fostering an empowering experience for African-American clients in therapy.”
+She goes on to suggest the following: “Therapists working with Black men and women need a solid knowledge of historical injustices and how a lack of empathy and understanding of these issues currently impact the lives of Black men and women, and can impair the therapeutic relationship.
+For example, understand the reluctance of Black men and women to seek therapy may be a form of distrust in healthcare, stemming from biased and inequitable treatment.
+Overall, being educated about the therapeutic process, as well as working with culturally-sensitive clinicians to feel safe and understood enough to be transparent, are important factors in fostering an empowering experience for Black clients in therapy.”